Bryantan65/bryantan65/README.md

 ### What I'm working on

-**Full-stack developer at MINDS** (Movement for the Intellectually Disabled of Singapore), building internal tools used by staff every day:
+**Full-stack developer at MINDS** one of Singapores largest and oldest agencies for persons with intellectual disabilities, building internal tools used by staff every day:

 - A student routing system for 1,400+ students that replaced a manual Excel process (React, FastAPI, Cloud Run)
 - A location-tracking app for the Enabled Living Programme, now in phased rollout (React Native, GCP)
 - A shared admissions system across four special education schools

-*This code is private.
-Happy to walk through it on a call.*

 ---